Work Breakdown Structure WBS: Deliverables or a “To Do” List?

 The work breakdown structure (WBS) provides the foundation on which a project manager works.
-The PM uses the Work Breakdown Structure to control the project and the work of team.
-The WBS also provides the checkpoints against which the PM and the organization measure progress.
+The project manager uses the Work Breakdown Structure to control the project and the work of team.
+The WBS also provides the checkpoints against which the project manager and the organization measure progress.

 A professionally done Work Breakdown Structure WBS has to meet two criteria to be included in our work breakdown structure.